 All of the dirt on this ride is US Cleveland National Forest and, unlike state/county parks, does not close for rain or darkness (night riding!).

-From Cook's Corner, find a good gear and go left (northwest) up Santiago Canyon Rd.
+From Cook's Corner, find a good gear and go right (northwest) up Santiago Canyon Rd.
 Pound out the 1.2 miles of mildly steep pavement and bear right onto Modjeska Grade Rd, a much steeper, paved, first gear grinder.
 About a 1/3rd of a mile of pain later turn right into a dirt staging area behind a rusted, iron trail gate.
 This is the start of Santiago Truck Trail

 The single/doubletrack climbs mildly through rocky terrain for 2.5 miles.
 Be careful not to ride off the trail when distracted by awesome views, especially at sunset.
 Descend for about 3/4ths of a mile to a rounded hilltop with a flagpole on its crown.
 This is the official start of The Luge